 The common problem is that most people do not follow through with their goals or lose sight of them throughout the year as life takes us in different directions.
 So it’s simply not enough to set a few resolutions.
 The key to overcoming aspirations that never materialize and to actually achieving long-lasting results lies in planning and preparation.
-Spending some time on this will greatly increase your success in conquering goals during the New Year.
+Spending some time on this will greatly increase your success in conquering goals during the coming year.
 Remember, the New Year will be what YOU make it.

 So why not seize this opportunity to maximize the year’s potential?

 10 tips for your own special New Year reflection routine

 1. Review the goals you set for the last year.
 If you didn’t set any, then shame on you!
 If you did, then take some time to really analyze what you did and did not accomplish.
 Being honest with yourself is key.